albertcordina/Applicant-tracking-system/README.md

     Contains the following methods:

-      existsByUsername, findByUsername, deleteByUsername, findByAge, findByOccupation and findByDeletionIsTrue
+      existsByUsername, findByUsername, deleteByUsername, findByAge, findByOccupation and findByDeletionIsTrue findEmailByUsername - the method with @Query annotation, which gets the email according to the username of the applicant

 - AuthorityRepository extends the JpaRepository, i.e.  Spring Data JPA